Best TV Wall Mounts (2026)

 Summary

 The TV wall mount market in 2026 is mature and well-differentiated across four main categories: fixed, tilt, full-motion, and pull-down (fireplace) mounts.
-For most buyers, the Sanus VLF728-B2 (~$200-250) is the best full-motion mount, offering premium build quality with a 28-inch extension, 125 lb capacity, and smooth articulation for TVs 42-90 inches.
+For most buyers, the Sanus VLF728-B2 (~$370) is the best full-motion mount, offering premium build quality with a 28-inch extension, 125 lb capacity, and smooth articulation for TVs 42-90 inches.
+At one-third the price, the Echogear EGLF2 MaxMotion (~$115) delivers most of that capability and is the better value for the majority of buyers.
 Wirecutter, Tom's Guide, and TechRadar all recommend Sanus and Echogear as the top brands for reliability and ease of installation. [src1, src2, src3]

-Budget-conscious buyers get excellent value from the Mounting Dream MD2380 (~$30-45), a full-motion mount that supports 32-65 inch TVs up to 99 lbs with 17.5 inches of extension.
-For tilt-only needs, the Sanus VLT7-B2 (~$190) stands out with its unique 4D tilt technology that adds left-right swivel to traditional up-down tilt, plus 6.8 inches of extension for cable access.
+Budget-conscious buyers get excellent value from the Mounting Dream MD2380 (~$39), a full-motion mount that supports 32-65 inch TVs up to 99 lbs with 17.5 inches of extension.
+For tilt-only needs, the Sanus VLT7-B2 (~$110) is a premium tilt mount supporting 46-90 inch TVs up to 150 lbs, with 12 degrees of tilt and a 5.7-inch extension for easy cable access behind the screen.
 Renters or those who cannot drill into studs should consider the AENTGIU studless mount, which uses heavy-duty picture-hanging nails instead of lag bolts. [src1, src2, src5]

 Top 10 Models Compared